 If your lender agrees to pause your eviction, you should tell the court and the bailiffs - their contact details will be on the notice of eviction.
 They’ll arrange another time to evict you - they must give you at least another 7 days’ notice.

 You could try and use the time before the warrant of possession is granted to try and come to an agreement with your lender which would let you stay in your home.
 Or you could go back to the court and ask them to vary or postpone the possession order.

 Even if your lender has got a warrant of possession, it's not too late to try and come to an agreement with them or to ask the court to suspend the warrant.

-You may be able to do this if you want more time to sell the property yourself, or because you are able to make an offer to pay the arrears.
+You might be able to do this if you want more time to sell the property yourself, or because you are able to make an offer to pay the arrears.

-If the court agrees to suspend the warrant, this will allow you to stay in your property.
-If you are selling your property, you will still have to leave once the property is sold.
+If the court agrees to suspend the warrant, you can stay in your property for as long as you keep up the payments or until it is sold.